Brad Young (footballer, born 2002): Bristol Rovers

 On 26 June 2025, it was announced that Young had signed a two-year deal with League Two side Bristol Rovers.
 On 27 August 2025, he made his first appearance for The Gas in an EFL Trophy game against Tottenham Hotspur U21s – the game finished 4–4 and Young saved two penalties in the shootout which Rovers won 5–4.
+Having been second-choice goalkeeper across the first-half of the season, he replaced Luke Southwood in January 2026, although manager Steve Evans confirmed that further competition would be brought into the club.
+With no further goalkeeping options having been brought into the club, he remained as the club's number one for the remainder of the season.
+On 1 June 2026, he signed a new four-year contract with the club.

 International career

 In March 2019, Young was called up to an England U19 training camp and would later go on to represent England at that level.